 It’s fall season again.
 The leaves have fallen from most of the trees and the air is increasingly chilled.
 Like it or not, we all know that winter is close behind.
-Time to think about things like:
+Before the snow starts falling and temperatures drop, it’s a good time to think about things like:

 Is your home ready for the coming winter?
 Not yet?
 Not sure?
 Don’t know?
 Don’t worry!
 There are a few simple steps you can take each autumn to protect against damage from winter storms and create a more efficient home.

 So, let’s start exploring some steps you can take right now to prevent those wintertime headaches:

 First things first, make sure your house is ready for a big snowstorm.
 When it comes to handling those winter storms, there’s no such thing as being too prepared.
 Here are some tips that will help you get your home ready to handle a winter storm: